velipso/polybool/README.md

 ```

 Depending on your needs, it might be more efficient to construct your own
-sequence of operations using the lower-level API.
+sequence of operations using the Polygonal API.
 Note that `polybool.union`,
 `polybool.intersect`, etc, are just thin wrappers for convenience.

-There are three types of objects you will encounter in the core API:
+There are three types of objects you will encounter in the Polygonal API:

 1. Polygons (discussed above, this is a list of regions and an `inverted` flag)
 2. Segments